 Now, I normally provide a much longer explanation than that, and at some point I'll usually mention the NBA teams that are attempting to be "Sorry for Jabari".
-That phrase usually draws a confused response from whoever it is I am talking to...in this city.
+That phrase usually draws a confused response from whomever it is I am talking to...in this city.

 I tend to forget that most people in this part of the state don't care about the NBA.
 It makes sense, Pittsburgh doesn't have an NBA team (fingers crossed), and the consensus seems to be that we never will.
 With that said, Pitt fans tend to maintain an interest in how former players are doing professionally.

 I think everyone would agree that senior forward Lamar Patterson will play professional basketball after this season.
 The question everyone really cares about though is whether or not that professional opportunity will be in the NBA.

 -Patterson could potentially play three different positions at the next level.
 At 6'5 and a solid 225 pounds, Lamar has excellent size for a point guard, average size for a shooting guard, and passable size for a small forward.
 He possesses the requisite skills to play any of those three positions (point guard sparingly), and the combination of his size and those skills will allow him to play point-forward at the next level.

 - Patterson is averaging 16.4 points per game, 4.7 rebounds per game, and 5 assists per game.
 That speaks to his ability to produce tangible results in a multitude of ways: scoring, rebounding, and getting his teammates involved.

 - Oklahoma St. Cowboys point guard Marcus Smart is thought to be the best point guard prospect in the 2014 NBA Draft.
 Despite the fact that Patterson isn't a point guard, he currently has an outrageous 34.1% assist percentage while he is on the floor.
 Smart has a respectable 23.4%, but that is still a sizable gap.